Ashley4734/Bulk_Upscale/README.md

   # Reinstall with compatible versions
   pip install -r requirements-ai.txt
   ```
-- The requirements-ai.txt uses torch 1.13.1 and torchvision 0.14.1, which are tested to work with basicsr 1.4.2
+- The requirements-ai.txt uses torch 2.9.1 and torchvision 0.24.1, which are tested to work with basicsr 1.4.2 on Python 3.11–3.13
 - If the error persists after reinstalling, try:
   ```bash
   # Clean reinstall